Boom244/Kuwagata/README.md

 # Backburner (soon-to-be-implemented features):

-Kuwagata Video Camera
+Kuwagata Video Camera (for use with stream composition programs such as OBS, vMix, xSplit, Adobe Flash Media Live Encoder)

-Output to JSON, Web Server, Morse Code (?)
+Output to JSON, Web Server, Net locations?

-Associated OBS Plugin?